schelcc/four-seasons-labelCloud/README.md

 # Four Seasons modified labelCloud
-Here you will find instructions for the installation and labelling processes.
+Here you will find instructions for the installation and labeling processes.
 However, this only has the labelCloud code -- you need the full zipped download if you don't already have it.
 If you need it, ask your lead for it.

 **Warning - This has been difficult to get running on Macs.
 There are added instructions, but you are likely to run into issues if you are on MacOS.**